 - residential care

 - flexible care, including innovative care services, multi-purpose services (in line with the spirit and intent of the Standards), short-term restorative care and transition care

 Anyone a consumer wants to have involved in their care decisions.
 This could be formally through an appointment of a guardian, or informally, such as a family member that has been nominated by the consumer.
 A consumer may have different people they want involved for different decisions and at different times.

 Describes the impact or result of a service or support, such as an improvement in an individual’s well-being.
 ‘Outcomes’ are different from ‘outputs’.
 Outputs cover the delivery of services or supports, such as training.
 Outcomes can be short-term (such as a consumer being involved in service planning) through to long-term (such as a consumer being able to manage daily activities on their own after support and reablement).

-Personal care includes services such as bathing, showering, dressing, feeding and going to the toilet.
+Services such as bathing, showering, dressing, feeding and going to the toilet.

-Describes the systems and processes an organisation has in place to monitor, review, plan, control and make sure they deliver quality services, supports or products.
+The systems and processes an organisation has in place to monitor, review, plan, control and make sure they deliver quality services, supports or products.

-Reablement is a consumer-directed process to support restoration of function or adapt to some loss of day to day function and regain confidence and capacity for daily activities.
+A consumer-directed process to support restoration of function or adapt to some loss of day to day function and regain confidence and capacity for daily activities.
 It may promote consumer independence, capacity or social and community connections.
 Supports could include training in a new skill, modification to a consumer’s home environment or having access to equipment or assistive technology.